honojs/website/getting-started/nodejs.md

 [Node.js](https://nodejs.org/) is an open-source, cross-platform JavaScript runtime environment.

-Hono is not designed for Node.js at first.
+Hono was not designed for Node.js at first.
 But with a [Node.js Adapter](https://github.com/honojs/node-server) it can run on Node.js as well.

 ::: info
 It works on Node.js versions greater than 18.x.
 The specific required Node.js versions are as follows: